airboxlab/rllib-energyplus/README.md

 docker run --rm --name rllib-energyplus -it rllib-energyplus
 ```

+Notes:
+- Remove `--rm` to keep the container after exiting.
-If you want to use tensorboard, start the container with `--network host` parameter.
+- If you want to use tensorboard, start the container with `--network host` parameter.

-If you want to use a GPU, start the container with `--gpus all` parameter.
+- If you want to use a GPU, start the container with `--gpus all` parameter.

 Inside the container, run the experiment